-Cooling tower components must be kept clean and free of obstructions.
+Components must be kept clean and free of obstructions.
 Neglecting the cooling tower will lead to higher than desired return water temperatures to the system, which will result in higher energy usage from two perspectives.
 First, the system (chiller) will consume more energy because it must operate at a higher than necessary condensing pressure (head) to satisfy the load.
-Due to the higher fluid temperatures provided by the cooling tower, as little as $2^{\circ}F$ (1.1°C) higher temperature can result in 6% more energy consumption by the chiller.
+Due to the higher fluid temperatures provided by the cooling tower, as little as 2°F (1.1°C) higher temperature can result in 6% more energy consumption by the chiller.
 Second, the tower must operate longer at higher fan horsepower while trying to attain the design leaving water temperature.